WeMakeMachines/joplin-plugin-event-calendar/README.md

 ## About

-- The main feature of this calendar is the ability to change the view; you can group events by day, week or by month.
+- The main feature of this calendar is the ability to change the view; you can group events by day, week or by month
-- Events do not have to placed in order.
+- Events do not have to placed in order
 - There is no need to specify a start and end date; the calendar will automatically calibrate the view depending on the dates found in the events
+- Focus is on readability and simplicity of content, which is why the YAML is simple in structure

 ## Usage